-Convert to Acronis s Backup
+Genvert to Acroni s Backup

-Required steps: Select a Window ws backup
+Required steps: Select a Windows backup

-Archive selection •
+Archive selection

-Archive location 🖸 Details
+Archive location C Details

 Finish Name Created Com Rating Method Path

-Windows Backups - - ^
+Windows Backups ^

-🖃 🧾 Partition_D
+Partition_D Partition_D 7/1/2011 6:49:19 PM ★★★★ Full backup E:\My b

-Partition_D 7/1/2011 6:49:19 PM \Rightarrow \Rightarrow \Rightarrow \Rightarrow Full backup E:\My b
+Partition_D 7/1/2011 0:49:19 PW

-Optional steps: 4 •
+Optional steps

-Convert options •
+Convert options < III •

-Comments Path: E:\My backups \Partition_D.vhd B rowse
+Comments Path: E:\My backups\Partition_D.vhd Browse

-0 N ext > C a ancel
+N ext > C ancel

-- 2. Select the vhd file to convert. - 3.
-Specify the path to the tib file to be created.
+- 2. Select the .vhd file to convert. - 3.
+Specify the path to the .tib file to be created.

 By default, the converted file will be created in the same location as the file to be converted.
 However, you can select another location by clicking Browse.
-The file can be directed to any storage supported by Acronis True Image 2013, except for Acronis Secure Zone.
+The file can be directed to any storage supported by Acronis True Image 2014, except for Acronis Secure Zone.

-- 4. The next step allows you to set options for the tib backup to be created.
+- 4. The next step allows you to set options for the .tib backup to be created.
 You can protect the backup with a password and encryption, select a desired compression level, and split the backup, for example, for later burning to DVDs. - 5.
 Add comments to the backup, if you wish. - 6.
 Click Proceed in the Summary window.